andersonokai/FamilyBudgetTracker/USER_DOCUMENTATION.md

 2. The item will be removed after confirmation.

 ### Searching and Filtering
-- Use the category filter or year input at the top of the "Expenses" page to filter results.
+- Use the category filter or year input at the top of the "Expenses" page to filter result

 ### Generating Reports
 1. Navigate to the "Reports" page.